Group exercise recertification

 3. Expired longer than six months to 1 year - $100 late fee (in addition to recertification fee).
 Certification and insurance coverage will not begin until documents are verified as complete and processed.
 This date will be reflected on your insurance certificate.

-4. Expired longer than 1 year – challenge applicable exams, complete a practical assessment and other certification requirements.
+4. Expired longer than 1 year – complete a practical evaluation and other certification requirements.
+Please contact us for specific details.

 Please note: Late recertification will not extend the expiration date of your next recertification.
 If you recertify late, your expiry date will remain 2 years after your current recertification date, and certification and insurance will be granted for the length of time remaining in this 2 year cycle.
 For example: If you are due September 30, 2022 and renew February 7, 2023, your certification will be valid from February 7, 2023 to September 30, 2024.